Predictia/AQUA/docs/sphinx/source/adding_data.rst

 Adding data to AQUA
 ===================

-In order to add your data to AQUA, you have to provide intake catalog, that describe your data, and in particular the location of the data.
+To add your data to AQUA, you have to provide an intake catalog that describes your data, and in particular, the location of the data.

-The best way to explain the proccess it is to follow the example of adding some fake dataset.
+The best way to explain the process is to follow the example of adding some fake dataset.

-Let's imagine we have a dataset, called `yearly_SST`, that consist of:
+Let's imagine we have a dataset called `yearly_SST` that consists of the following:
-- 2 netCDF files, each file contains 1 year of data (`/data/path/1990.nc` and `/data/path/1991.nc`)
+- 2 netCDF files, each file contains one year of data (`/data/path/1990.nc` and `/data/path/1991.nc`)
 - data are stored in 2D arrays, with dimensions `lat` and `lon`
-- coordinate variables are `lat` and `lon` and one time variable `time`, all 1 dimensional
+- coordinate variables are `lat` and `lon`, and the time variable is `time`, all one dimensional
-- data located on `levante` machine
+- data located on the `levante` machine

-We will create a catalog, that will describe this dataset, and then we will add it to AQUA.
+We will create a catalog that will describe this dataset, and then we will add it to AQUA.
-The simplest intake catalog, that describes this dataset, will look like this:
+The most straightforward intake catalog describing this dataset will look like this:

 .. code-block:: yaml